 - International Guide Dog Federation

-Students must inform the Disability & Learning Support Service of their intention to attend college with their Service Dog/Animal and have it noted on their Needs Assessment.
+Students must inform the Disability & Learning Support Service of their intention to attend college with their Service Dog/Animal and have it noted upon signing up to the Disability and Learning Support Service.

 If a student requires their Service Dog/Animal to reside with them in Campus Accommodation, they must contact firstname.lastname@example.org with as much advance notice as possible to discuss their options.